 To come back to the question asked at the beginning what digitization actually means, Pedro Ahlers names the two English terms for digitization.
 Firstly, the term “digitization”, which is located on the tool level.
 When we talk about digitization, we mean tools that can be used quickly and easily.
 In contrast, the term "digitization" means the digitization of complete business processes.
 Most people talk about digitization.
 Anyone who, as a company, has understood the power of digitization in the sense of the term “digitization, is miles ahead of the competition,” Pedro Ahlers concludes his explanation of the term.

 So what is the best approach to Chemistry 4.0?

-First of all, the central questions are what is the problem that is to be solved and what is to be achieved.
-The customer journey in the chemical industry today consists of 80 % of communication and consumption of information and only 20 % of sales.
-That is why a key component of a successful digital strategy is to further expand self-service so that customers can inform themselves and help themselves.
+First of all, the central questions arise as to what the problem is that is to be solved and what is to be achieved.
+Today, the customer journey in the chemical industry consists of 80 % of communication and consumption of information and only 20 % of sales.
+That is why an important part of a successful digital strategy is to further expand self-service so that customers can obtain information and help themselves.
 Startups have developed extremely exciting and innovative solutions for this.
 The exchange between chemical companies and startups is always worthwhile.
-In addition, it is important for companies to be easily found on the World Wide Web.
+It is also important for companies to be easy to find on the World Wide Web.
 The data obtained from the digital tools or the website can also improve production in the long term, ensure better pricing and increase efficiency.
 Anyone who ensures customer self-service is well on the way to Chemistry 4.0.